CarlosHSLira/PythonOO/README.md

 # PythonOO
-Desenvolvimento Orientado a Objetos Utilizando a Linguagem Python - EVFB
+Object-Oriented Development Using the Python Language - EVFB